chris2k20/imapbackup/README.md

 --config=FILE        Load settings from YAML config file
                      Allows backing up multiple accounts
                      See config.example.yaml for format

+                     Auto-detection: If no arguments are provided,
+                     the script automatically looks for config.yaml
+                     or config.yml in the current directory
 ```

 ### Folder Selection